-** Speaking of Henry, there's an episode where he's depressed due to not being able to see his newborn son.
+** Speaking of Henry, in Season 1's "Showtime" he's depressed due to not being able to see his newborn son.
 Near the end of the episode, [[spoiler: Radar brings in a Korean woman and her infant son, so Henry could hold the baby for a while.
 Edges into being a TearJerker, as well.]]

 * In the "Bug Out" episode, the 4077th is forced to relocate in response to rumors of the encroaching Chinese advance.
 As part of that, they find an abandoned schoolhouse that they believe is perfect for setting up their army hospital... except that it's already occupied by several Chinese women who are using it as a brothel.
 After some heated back and forth between the Madam and Colonel Potter, the ladies take an intense interest in Klinger... 's rack of fall gowns.
 Klinger, for the good of the unit, forfeits the entire rack of gowns, and 'buys' the schoolhouse for them.
 As Potter commented, "Corporal Klinger, that's the finest act of bravery I've ever witnessed."

 * Anytime the 4077th get a home movie from their families is both this and a TearJerker.

 --> '''Hawkeye:''' Henry, if you don't give the order to cry, I will.